blackducksoftware/hub-maven-plugin/README.md

 [![Coverage Status](https://coveralls.io/repos/github/blackducksoftware/hub-maven-plugin/badge.svg?branch=master)](https://coveralls.io/github/blackducksoftware/hub-maven-plugin?branch=master)

 ## Where can I get the latest release? ##
-You can download the latest source from the Maven Central repository: http://search.maven.org/.
+You can download the latest release from the Maven Central repository: http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22hub-maven-plugin%22

 ## Settings.xml Configuration ##
 Your settings.xml file used with Maven will need be updated in order to provide the plugin with the connection information for the HUB.